tinitiateprime/chat-enquiry-responses/faq-job-placement-support.md

 ```

 ```
-🛠 Interview & Placement Support
+💼 Resume & Referral Support

-We prepare you with mock interviews, technical assessments, live coding, and role-specific interview guidance to help you succeed.
+We help you build a professional resume and portfolio that highlights the real projects you complete during your internship.

-⏳ Our placement team continues to support you with job opportunities, referrals, and mentorship until you secure your IT role.
+🎯 Eligible candidates are referred through our hiring network and industry partners, helping you connect with companies looking for skilled professionals.

 📲 WhatsApp: +91 6309123485
 💬 https://wa.link/yazdzs